hashicorp/nomad/website/source/docs/jobspec/json.html.md

       the number of tasks that can be updated at the same time.

-    * `Stagger` - `Stagger` introduces a delay between sets of task updates and is given as an as a time duration.
-The value of stagger has to be in nanoseconds.
+    * `Stagger` - `Stagger` introduces a delay between sets of task updates and is given in nanoseconds.

-    An example `update` block:
+    An example `Update` block:

     ```
     "Update": {
         "MaxParallel" : 3,
-        "Stagger" : 300000000
+        "Stagger" : 10000000000
     }
     ```